awsdocs/aws-lambda-developer-guide/doc_source/nodejs-prog-model-logging.md

 REPORT RequestId: c793869b-ee49-115b-a5b6-4fd21e8dedac	Duration: 170.19 ms	Billed Duration: 200 ms 	Memory Size: 128 MB	Max Memory Used: 73 MB
 ```

-The Node\.js runtime logs the `START`, `END`, and `REPORT` lines for each invocation, and adds a timestamp, request ID, and log level to each entry logged by the function\.
+The Node\.js runtime logs the `START`, `END`, and `REPORT` lines for each invocation\.
+It adds a timestamp, request ID, and log level to each entry logged by the function\.

 You can view logs in the Lambda console, in the CloudWatch Logs console, or from the command line\.